-Junior High and High School Choir
+Middle School and High School Choir

 Choir students are taught that they were given their talents by God and are to be used for Him.
 A typical choir rehearsal includes warm-ups and practicing proper vocal technique.
 The choir works throughout the year on blend, articulation, dynamics, head voice, and, most importantly, diaphragmatic breathing.
 Choir members are required to be at every rehearsal as well as participate any time the choir performs (school concerts, competition, baccalaureate, chapel, etc.)

-Girls’ Physical Education
+Girls’ Physical Education Grades 6-9

-The purpose of PE for girls in grades 7 through 9 is to physically educate, by combining cognitive thinking skills and physical movement.
+The purpose of PE for girls in grades 6-9 is to physically educate, by combining cognitive thinking skills and physical movement.
 The subject, therefore, uses sporting activities to accomplish this goal.
+Students are required to dress out in a school uniform and required to participate.
 Students attempt to master skills, improve their ability to make and apply decisions, develop physical and mental capacity to succeed, and evaluate and improve performance.

-Boys’ Physical Education
+Boys’ Physical Education Grades 6-9

 High School Drama